Sarly Adre Sarkum: 2023 - Current

 Ar.
 Sarly Adre Sarkum was appointed as a Panel of Experts (PoE) by the Minister of the Ministry of Local Government Development (Kementerian Pembangunan Kerajaan Tempatan, KPKT) YB Nga Kor Ming in 2023.
 His appointment to this distinguished panel underscores his critical role in advising on architectural, urban planning, and sustainable development matters at the national level.

 Within the PoE framework, Ar.
-Sarly not only contributed his extensive expertise in architecture and green building but took on a pivotal leadership role by spearheading the subcommittee focusing on local authorities.
-His leadership in this committee exemplified his commitment to enhancing the built environment governance at the grassroots level, where town planning policies, development controls, and sustainability initiatives are most actively implemented.
+Sarly contributed his extensive expertise in architecture and green building and took on a leadership role by spearheading the subcommittee focusing on local authorities.